rmap-project/rmap-shell-installer/rmap-installer/README.txt

 README for installing an RMap server or its individual components.

-Draft release as of 6/7/2017
+Draft release as of 6/16/2017

 Description:
 * This installation package deploys several components that together constitute an RMap server.
 * Those components include the Java JDK, Apache Tomcat, Ontotext GraphDB, MySQL and RMap.
 * All components are currently installed, but the install process is not yet finalized.
-* There are some known issues with the RMap component, including API access and OAuth functionality.
-* The RMap component installer is still under development.
+* In particular, the OAuth functionality of the RMap component is not yet implemented.
 * Individual components can be installed separately, and on different computers.

 System Requirements